 Although liability under the UGLA is strict, business operators can be discharged from liability if they can prove that the claimant was aware that the product in question or by proofing that the disputed damage is a result of the claimant’s failure to comply with caution, instruction and product guidance which have been adequately provided.

-The Unsafe Goods Liability Act and the Consumer Protection Act acknowledge the Consumer Protection Board (CPB) as Thailand's main regulatory body for consumer matters.
-The CPB plays an important role in regulating the manufacture, distribution, advertising and recall of unsafe products.
-When CPB learns that a product may pose a safety risk, it is required to notify consumers immediately.
-CPB also has the power to file a lawsuit on behalf of consumers for damage arising from unsafe goods.
+The Office of the Consumer Protection Board (OCPB) regulates compliance with the CPA and UGLA, and is Thailand's main regulatory body for consumer matters.
+The OCPB plays an important role in regulating the manufacturing, distribution, advertising and recall of unsafe products by entrusting such authority to various sub-committee under the CPA.
+The OCPB also has the power to file a lawsuit on behalf of consumers for damage arising from unsafe goods.